Standing and market offers

 How much can you save in each state?

 These tables should be used as a guide only.
-The DMO and VDO will change on July 1, 2024, so check back after this date for updated savings estimates.
+The DMO and VDO changed on July 1, 2024 and will change again July 1, 2025.

 New South Wales